boltex/leointeg/README.md

 ## Literate Programming with _Directed Acyclic Graphs_ ([dag](https://en.wikipedia.org/wiki/Directed_acyclic_graph))

 ### Break your code down into sections structured as an outline, to derive or parse back your files

 > Leo is a fundamentally different way of using and organizing data, programs and scripts.
+[View Preview Video](https://www.youtube.com/watch?v=SYwlfdEukD4)

 See Leo, the Literate Editor with Outline, at [leoeditor.com](https://leoeditor.com/) or on [github](https://github.com/leo-editor/leo-editor), and vscode at [code.visualstudio.com](https://code.visualstudio.com/).